scottlamb/moonfire-nvr/guide/install.md

    * a SQLite database, typically <1 GiB.
 It should be stored on flash if available.
-   * the "sample file directory", which holds the actual samples/frames of H.264 video.
-This should be quite large and typically is stored on a hard drive.
+   * the "sample file directories", which hold the actual samples/frames of H.264 video.
+These should be quite large and are typically stored on hard drives.

 (See [schema.md](schema.md) for more information.)